aarontsosa/AirSpace-v1-/README.md

 We want our `managedatabase.js` file to be more modular, and to turn our functions into class methods.
 Right now, some of the functions in `managedatabase.js` become somewhat verbose in their usage of Promise chains, so we want to break our functions down to be more "simple" and single-minded-- as we did with the design of our database architecture.

-We would also like to add an encrypted log-in feature for host users and store their serial-numerical GUIDs in the database.
+* An encrypted log-in feature for host users and store their serial-numerical GUIDs in the database

-We would also like to improve the accuracy of our current Active Guest Users display and functionality on the Host Dashboard.
+* Improved accuracy of our current Active Guest Users display and functionality on the Host Dashboard
+* Ability for guest users to ping the host user for assistance
+* Implementing a multiple choice survey type

 ## License
 Copyright <2017> <Aaron Sosa, Tim Brady, Nat Ventura>